NCI900-Training-Organisation/intro-to-cuda/docs/source/tutorial/cuda_graphs.rst

     cudaGraphNode_t memcpyH2DNode;
     check(cudaGraphAddMemcpyNode(&memcpyH2DNode, graph, NULL, 0, &copyH2D), "Add memcpy H2D");

+.. admonition:: Explanation
+   :class: attention

+    ``cudaGraphAddMemsetNode``, ``cudaGraphAddMemcpyNode`` and ``cudaGraphAddKernelNode``
+    are functions used to add nodes to a CUDA graph.
+Each function creates a specific type of node in the graph.
+The third parameter is an array of dependencies, which can be NULL if there are no dependencies.
+The fourth parameter is the number of dependencies, which can be 0 if there are none.

+``cudaMemcpy3DParms`` is a structure used to describe complex memory copy operations, including 1D, 2D, and 3D copies between host and device memory.
+It provides fine-grained control over how data is moved, including layout, pitch, and depth.

+.. list-table:: `cudaMemcpy3DParms` Field Summary
+   :header-rows: 1
+   :widths: 20 20 60

+   * - Field
+     - Type
+     - Description
+   * - srcArray
+     - cudaArray_t
+     - Source CUDA array (used for array-to-array or array-to-linear copies).
+   * - srcPtr
+     - cudaPitchedPtr
+     - Source pitched pointer (used for copying from linear or pitched memory).
+   * - dstArray
+     - cudaArray_t
+     - Destination CUDA array.
+   * - dstPtr
+     - cudaPitchedPtr
+     - Destination pitched pointer.
+   * - extent
+     - cudaExtent
+     - Dimensions of the memory copy in bytes (width, height, depth).
+   * - kind
+     - cudaMemcpyKind
+     - Type of memory transfer (e.g., ``cudaMemcpyHostToDevice``).

+.. admonition:: Explanation
+   :class: attention

+   In CUDA, pitched memory is a way of allocating 2D (or 3D) memory that aligns rows in memory to improve memory access performance on the GPU.
+CUDA provides ``cudaPitchedPtr`` and ``cudaExtent`` to describe such memory layouts.

+    ``cudaPitchedPtr``is a structure,which contains a pointer to the memory, the pitch (the width in bytes of each row), and the height (number of rows).
+This is useful for 2D arrays where each row may not be tightly packed in memory.

+   ``make_cudaPitchedPtr`` is a utility function that creates a ``cudaPitchedPtr`` structure,

+   ``cudaExtent`` is a structure that describes the size of a 3D region in memory, including width, height, and depth.
+   It is used to specify the dimensions of the memory copy operation.

+   ``make_cudaExtent`` is a utility function that creates a ``cudaExtent`` structure, which contains the width, height, and depth of the memory region to be copied.

 Next we add a kernel node to launch the square kernel: